vmcodes/panoro-crm/TASKS.md

 -   The file naming and structure defined in `README.md` must be respected;
 -   Always use Tailwind classes;
     -   If the value/color is repeated multiple times it should be added to the TailwindCSS theme;
+-   The project must be done in TypeScript.

 ## PanoroCRM Login